sohaamir/neuro_resources/docs/neuro_resources.md

 - [How to Interpret Statistical Models Using `marginaleffects` in R and Python](https://marginaleffects.com/) A free online book 'designed to empower researchers who want to translate model outputs into accurate insights that are accessible to a wide audience.'
 Created by Vincent Arel-Bundock, Noah Greifer and Andrew Heiss.

+- [Causal Inference](https://mixtape.scunning.com/) An online book in causal inference using various statistical techniques.
+Created by Scott Cunningham.

 ### Bayesian statistics
 - [An Introduction to Bayesian Thinking](https://statswithr.github.io/book/) The companion for the 'Bayesian Statistics' course on Coursera, providing an introduction to Bayesian inference in decision making and an open-access introduction to Bayesian inference using R.